The Best Beaches in South Africa

 The Best Beaches in Western Cape

-Characterised by untouched stretches of bright white sand and crystal clear waters - the pristine shores of the Western Cape look as though they’ve been plucked straight from a brochure.
+Characterized by untouched stretches of bright white sand and crystal clear waters - the pristine shores of the Western Cape look as though they’ve been plucked straight from a brochure.

 Paternoster Beach sits within a laid-back village just under two hours away from Cape Town.
 The town has a deep-rooted connection to the fishing industry, so you can expect seafood in abundance.
 Snap up a fresh catch straight off the boat or dine out on delicious oysters, crayfish, and crab at a local eatery.
 If you’re lucky, you may even catch sight of a spear fisherman in action.

-Our South Africa Travel Specialist Harriet Whitmarsh has this to say:
+Travel Specialist Harriet Whitmarsh has this to say:

 “Another foodie haven!
 This area is known for being home to one of the leading restaurants in the world, Wolfgat, which looks out over the ocean…however, for a more low-key local option, head into the 114-year-old tin house that is home to Voorstandt Restaurant where you can sample some of the juiciest oysters I’ve ever had.”